 Once every two hours, the maid staff will perform a "Fun Live Show" that will blow your mind away.
 Being able to see live singing, dancing, and wotagei up-close is a culture peculiar to maid cafes located in Akihabara.
 So sit back, relax, and enjoy the show!

 The maid cafe has an impressive lineup of food and drinks that will satisfy those with big and small appetites alike.

 The 780 yen (tax excluded) "Animal Parfait" is another popular item.
-Each variant is delectably photogenic, and comes with their own dreamland storyline.
+Each variant is delectably photogenic and comes with its own dreamland storyline.

 And this isn't the only animal-themed food item you'll find on the menu, too!
 If it's cuteness you're looking for, you'll get it in spades in this maid cafe for sure.